 General Information

-Top up scholarships: Exceptional students who are successful in obtaining a scholarship for PhD studies at UQ will be offered an additional top-up scholarship of $6,000 per annum from our own funding resources.
+Top up scholarships: Outstanding students who are successful in obtaining a scholarship for PhD studies at UQ will be offered an additional top-up scholarship of $6,000 per annum from our own funding resources.
+The top-up scholarship will be reviewed annually depending on student's performance.

 Australian IV Year Honours applicants: Information on the Physics Honours program can be found here.

 Summer Vacation applicants: These scholarship provide an opportunity for students to undertake a short-term but meaningful piece of research work, and will be of particular interest to students wishing to test their ability in a particular area of research and to inform their decision regarding possible honours studies.
-Information can be found here.
+For further information, please contact one of the staff members in ACQAO.

 Introduction to Quantum Atom Optics